Camel-zy/Camel_Notebook/docs/Course/ICS.md

 #### Global Bus

-tri-state device(1): it allows the computer’s control logic to enable exactly one supplier to provide information to the bus at any one time.
+tri-state device : it allows the computer’s control logic to enable exactly one supplier to provide information to the bus at any one time.
-{.annotate}

-1. 三态门
+*[tri-state device]: 三态门

 ## Chapter 7 Assembly Language